VanshajSaxena/auction-system/README.md

 ### API-First Design

-This project is built using an "API-first" approach.
+The project is built using an "API-first" approach.
 The source of truth for the API is the OpenAPI specification file located at `src/main/resources/api/openapi.api-description.yaml`.